Buying a recond piano

 end, what appears to be a good deal may prove to be a real liability.

-Conversely, it is possible to rebuild an older piano to perform like a new
+Conversely, it is possible to

 If you want your children to learn to play the piano, find the best possible